jwlehner/applications/2015-12-15--RCAC/project_description.md

-This work will test long-held assumptions about the occupation from Prehistoric to Ottoman periods from the Milesian Peninsula, and demonstrate how uncertainties play a role in the construction of narratives.
-This research aims to build a model by examining a mirco-region using extensive, intensive survey, excavation data, but also integrating environmental data.
+This work will test long-held assumptions about the occupation from Prehistoric to Ottoman periods from the Milesian Peninsula, and demonstrate how uncertainties play a role in data interpretation and the construction of narratives.
+This research aims to build a model by examining a mirco-region using extensive and intensive survey, excavation data, and environmental data.
 Furthermore, an important goal of this project is to strength the ongoing relations and facilitate comparisons between surveys by providing reusable code and enabling the creation of personalized maps to forge similar basis.
 This research project,